oxford-arc/HPC-IO-Benchmark/README.md

 # HPC IO Benchmark

-As part of acceptance testing, we will run IOR and mdtest (HPC IO Benchmark) to verify file system integration.
+As part of acceptance testing, we require IOR and mdtest (HPC IO Benchmark) to be run to verify speed and stability of the Spectrum Scale file system integration.